pymargot/margot/README.md

     my_df = MyEnsemble().to_pandas()

 # Margot backtest
-margot.backtest isn't yet included in these releases.
+**margot.backtest isn't yet included in this release.**

-Margot backtest provides a base class to inherit where you define your trading algorithm, and an implementation of a walk-forward backetesting algorithm that produced backtests of your algorithm using margot.data.
+Margot backtest provides a base class to inherit to define your trading algorithm, an implementation of a walk-forward backetesting algorithm that produced backtests of your algorithm using margot.data.

 Results from margot backtest can be analysed with pyfolio.